The time: about 500 A.D.

 The Place: the first islands of a new culture, later to be known as Polynesia.

 The Situation: you lead a tribe looking to expand its influence throughout the Pacific Ocean.

 Published by GMT Games, Conquest of Paradise is a fast-playing design geared to appeal to players who enjoy civilization games.
-You can learn the game in 30 minutes and finish a complete game in two hours.
+You can learn the game in an hour and finish a complete game in two or three hours.
 It is a game of exploration and empire building, but also—as you'd expect from a GMT game—it’s about conflict.
 Choosing when to build those expensive war canoes, and when and where to fight, given limited resources, is key to your success.

 Please attend the Demo if you need to learn the game; one hour is more than enough time to learn!
-In celebration of the recent publication of the Deluxe 2nd Edition, all of the Advanced rules (except, of course, variable game end) will be used, including the Random Event cards!
+All of the Advanced rules (except, of course, variable game end) will be used, including the Random Event cards!
 There will be one Tournament Rule: Arts & Culture cards will cost three Build Points (instead of two BP).
-Starting home islands will be determined by random draw in the first round and by seeding in following rounds.
-We will attempt to have all 4-player games, but may need to resort to an occasional 3-player game to accommodate arrivals.
+Starting home islands will be determined by random draw in the heats and by seeding in following rounds.
+We will attempt to have all 4-player games but may need to resort to an occasional 3-player game to accommodate arrivals.